munha1038/my-evolution-on-coding/README.md

 # my-evolution-on-coding
-this repository is my progress in coding./n no projects are comming out of this no need to stay :)
+this repository is my progress in coding.\n no projects are comming out of this no need to stay :)